This page deals with high-voltage underground cables. Underground cables at lower voltages are covered in the pages on distribution.

 Cables in tunnels

-Occasionally, instead of being buried directly in the ground, an underground cable is placed in a tunnel, which can be ten or more metres below ground.
+Occasionally, instead of being buried directly in the ground, an underground cable is placed in a tunnel, which can be 20 or 30 metres below ground.
 In this instance, the conductors cannot be approached closely by members of the public, and the magnetic field at the surface is much reduced, lower than an equivalent overhead line and often lower than background fields from other sources.
 More on the different types of high-voltage underground cable.

 Cables with multiple conductors